 - Heart Disease

-Primary Care Bureau
+Health Care Access Bureau

-The purpose of the Primary Care Bureau is to increase access to high quality primary health care services within an integrated health care delivery system.
+The purpose of the Health Care Access Bureau is to increase access to high quality primary health care services within an integrated health care delivery system.
 The main activities of the Bureau related to increasing the number of health care providers serving in underserved areas and expanding and strengthening the network of health centers providing care to DC residents regardless of their ability to pay.

 - Allied Health Training